Countering business threats with CAD/CAM

 As requirements stiffen, strengthen, and escalate to higher levels, it is becoming increasingly critical that dental laboratories become compliant with standards and regulations such as FDA and ISO.
-Labs need to employ documented procedures and methods that will ensure the consistent high quality of their products.
+Labs need to employ documented procedures and methods that will ensure the consistently high quality of their products.

-Acquiring a regulatory-compliant digital CAD/CAM system can be the most efficient way to fulfill a large part of the regulatory demands imposed on labs, because the workflows and output produced by these systems will already be FDA and ISO compliant.
+Acquiring a regulatory-compliant digital CAD/CAM system can be the most efficient way to fulfill a large part of the regulatory demands imposed on labs because the workflows and output produced by these systems will already be FDA and ISO compliant.
 As one of their selection criteria, labs should consider the provider’s regulatory status before investing in a new system.

 So… Going Digital is the answer … but how?